• Skip to content

 For instance, I worked with someone from another English-speaking country.
 It was easy to understand each other (or so I thought) because our words were the same.

-However, I learned that his country had different meanings for some of our language, and this caused unintended miscommunication.
+However, I learned that his country had different meanings for some of our languages, and this caused unintended miscommunication.
 After we learned this, it helped us communicate with each other more clearly.

 How Does Culture Affect an Organization?